stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

    (in the same way as was done for profiling in tutorial 2).
 Check that the generated PSyIR looks as you would expect.
-(You can use a second `walk`, after the transformation is complete, to count the number of `Directive` nodes that have been inserted in the Schedule - there should be 13.)
+(You can use a second `walk`, after the transformation is complete, to count the number of `Directive` [`from psyclone.psyir.nodes import Directive`] nodes that have been inserted in the Schedule - there should be 13.)

 2. Now that we've parallelised a reasonable percentage of the mini-app, you should see a speed-up as you increase OMP_NUM_THREADS.
 For